Glatzli/ERA5_3d_visualisation/README.md

 This tool creates a webpage with 3 plots of the ECMWF ERA5 Data:
 -  horizontal view
 -  vertical west-east cut
 -  vertical north-south cut

+The user of the webpage can change the latitude/longitude where the cutlines should be via sliders.
-The following pictures are during a coldfront approach from May 2023:
+The following screenshots of the webpage are with data during a coldfront approach and Low formation south of Austria from May 2023:
 ![Alt text](/screenshots/temp2.png?raw=true "advancing cold front to austria 09.05.
 06:00")
 ![Alt text](/screenshots/hum2.png?raw=true "humidity chart 09.05.
 06:00")
 ![Alt text](/screenshots/cloud2.png?raw=true "cloud cover chart 09.05.
 06:00")